Hospital-based Violence Intervention Programs: The Role of Prosecutors

 U Visa Best Practices for Prosecutors

-Improving Justice System Responses to Individuals With Mental Illness: A Toolkit for Prosecutors
+Improving Justice System Responses to Individuals With Mental Illness

 Drug-Induced Homicide Prosecutions